Results on cubic bent and weakly regular bent $p$-ary functions leading to a class of cubic ternary non-weakly regular bent functions: Trinomial Cubic Vectorial Bent Functions with Not Weakly Regular Components

 Here we assumed that $y_0\neq-s_k B^{-2}$ and $y_0^2\neq -B^{-4}$.
 The latter holds as noted above and the case when $y_0=-s_k B^{-2}$ we consider separately.
 If $y_0=0$ then

 If $y_0=-s_k B^{-2}$ then

 Thus, function $f$ is bent and not weakly regular since the sign of the Walsh transform coefficients can be both plus and minus.

-\begin{example} Take function (\ref{eq:trinom_nwr}) with $k=1$, $j=2k$ and $t=(3^k-1)/2$ and find the $4$-variable polynomial representation for its dual.
+\begin{example} Take the component function $\Tr_k(F(x))$ of (\ref{eq:trinom_nwr_vec}) with $k=1$, $j=2k$ and $t=(3^k-1)/2$ and find the $4$-variable polynomial representation for its dual.
 In this case, $B=1$ and combine (\ref{eq:b0notsp}) and (\ref{eq:b0sp}) with the indicator function of $x_0=-1$ to obtain the following polynomial of algebraic degree four

 where in the last identity we substitute $x_1=x_1-x_2$ and $x_2=x_2+x_3$.
 The corresponding relative trace form can be obtained using (\ref{eq:2univ}) and it consists of $12$ terms (dropping the linear term)